-There are two places on Oahu where you can find sunflower fields, Waialua on the North Shore and Waimanalo on the East Side.
-When the flowers are in bloom, locals, tourists, and photographers flock to the fields to capture the golden sunflowers.
-The fields vary in size and are open at different times of the year.
-It doesn’t cost much to visit these places, but it will likely be a priceless experience you won’t forget.
+There are several places on Oahu where you can find sunflower fields depending on the time of year.
+When the flowers are in bloom, locals, tourists, and photographers flock to the fields in Waialua, Waimanalo, and Kapolei to capture the golden sunflowers.
+The fields vary in size but a visit here will surely not disappoint.

 You can find sunflower fields in Waialua, near Waialua High School on the North Shore of Oahu.
 Dupont Pioneer owns these sunflower fields and typically asks for a $5 dollar donation for parking that will benefit a local sports team.

-Tours are available from October 25 to November 8 from 12 pm-2 pm and 10 am-2 pm on weekends.
-(Call before you go.
-These dates could change depending on when the sunflowers bloom.)
+Tours are typically available from October to November.
+(Call before you go, as dates could change depending on when the sunflowers are in bloom.)

 Check Instagram for updates.